-Benefits of CBDA Oil
+CBDA Oil Benefits

-Have you heard of CBDA oil but not sure what it is?
+Have you heard of CBDA oil but are not sure what it is?
 Maybe your friend uses CBD products, but they have not done much for you.

+Let’s start with the basics before getting into benefits.
 Cannabinoids are a class of compounds found in hemp plants that interact with the endocannabinoid system.
 For reference, the term “cannabis plants” is used to refer to “hemp plants”.

 In raw cannabis flowers, acidic cannabinoids are what the plant naturally produces.
 The major cannabinoid precursor compounds are all acidic cannabinoids, and cannabigerolic acid (CBGA) is the starting compound.
 CBGA is synthesized from its intermediate precursor olivetolic acid.